— M.A. Latin American Studies, University of Texas at Austin

 Molly is a PhD candidate in the doctoral program in the Department of Geography and The Environment at the University of Texas at Austin.
 Her dissertation research is in the Peruvian Andes.
 Using high Andean wetlands as a focal point, Molly's project aims to investigate the coupled relationships between glacial recession, land cover change and human activity.
 By evaluating the changing dynamics of high Andean wetlands, much can be learned about the connectivity between hydrologic systems and vulnerable, yet adaptive human systems.
 The project is designed with direct application and conservation in mind.
 Results of the study will be shared with local institutions that actively engage in policy-making and natural resource management.

-Molly serves as Graduate Research Assistant to Kenneth R. Young, who also serves as her advisor.
-Current research is partially funded by the National Science Foundation and is entitled “Collaborative Research: Hydrologic Transformation and Human Resilience to Climate Change in the Peruvian Andes” (Dynamics of Coupled Natural and Human Systems (CNH) Program, Principal Investigators: Kenneth R. Young, Jeff Bury, Bryan Mark, Mark Carey).
-This project will evaluate water use, human vulnerability, land use and land cover change, watershed dynamics, water quality and water governance in order to understand how a new system of governance is emerging in the Andes and how glacial dynamics are transforming meltwater rates in the Santa River watershed.
+Molly served as Graduate Research Assistant to Kenneth R. Young, her advisor, on a project funded by the National Science Foundation entitled “Collaborative Research: Hydrologic Transformation and Human Resilience to Climate Change in the Peruvian Andes” (Dynamics of Coupled Natural and Human Systems (CNH) Program, Principal Investigators: Kenneth R. Young, Jeff Bury, Bryan Mark, Mark Carey).
+The project evaluates water use, human vulnerability, land use and land cover change, watershed dynamics, water quality and water governance in order to understand how a new system of governance is emerging in the Andes and how glacial dynamics are transforming meltwater rates in the Santa River watershed.

-Molly is the recipient of an NSF DDRI and a 2013 Dissertation Fellowship Award from the Austin branch of the American Association of University Women.
+Molly is the recipient of an NSF DDRI, a UT-Austin Graduate School Continuing Fellowship, and a Dissertation Fellowship Award from the Austin branch of the American Association of University Women.
 The Department of Geography and the Environment awarded Molly the 2013 Leadership Award and she won the Office of Graduate Studies Professional Development Award.
 Molly has spent numerous field seasons in Peru, Mexico, Texas, and New Mexico.
 She is well-versed in geographical field techniques, remote sensing and GIS and is fluent in Spanish.

 Follow Molly's tweets @GeoPolkSpace.